yarasaa/Clippy/README.md

   - Join All Lines
   - **JSON String Encode/Decode:** Convert a raw string into a valid JSON string literal (`"text"`) for pasting into a JSON file, or reverse the process.
 - **Tools Menu:** Generate test data (UUID, Lorem Ipsum) or delete all items in the active tab from a single menu.
+- **Detailed Text Statistics:** View live character, word, and line counts in the detail screen for any text item.

 ### 🛠️ Smart Tools & Developer Features